 Darling – I love these velvet nights.
 I’ve never been able to decide … whether I love you most in the eternal classic half-lights where it blends with day or in the full religious fan-fare of mid-night or perhaps in the lux of noon.
 Anyway, I love you most and you ’phoned me just because you phoned me tonight – I walked on those telephone wires for two hours after holding your love like a parasol to balance me.’

-These vintage typewriters would be perfect for an “olde” letter to a new friend or for a touch of vintage decor.
+This vintage typewriter would be perfect for an “olde” letter to a new friend or for a touch of vintage decor.
 I picture them on a large desk or in a white bookcase.
 They would make a great gift to a writer, marketer or typist from a day before Microsoft Word.

 I love you and I might marry you.